What You Need to Know about Advance Directives and Living Wills

-Imagine you are in the intensive care unit of a hospital, suddenly stricken by a life-limiting illness that has left you unable to communicate with your caregivers or loved ones.
-Despite the best medical care available, your physician expresses that it is unlikely you will leave the hospital alive.
+Imagine you are in the intensive care unit of a hospital, suddenly stricken by a life-limiting illness that has left you unable to communicate.
+Despite the best medical care, your doctor expresses that it is unlikely you will leave the hospital alive.
 They can, however, prolong your breathing and heart function temporarily by using artificial life support.

 Is this the kind of treatment you would want for yourself?
-Do you want to leave these and other important healthcare decisions up to your loved ones or healthcare providers with no guidance from you?
+Do you want to leave these healthcare decisions up to your loved ones or healthcare providers with no guidance from you?

 Scenarios like the one mentioned above occur all too often.
 While most of us strive to be in control of every aspect of our lives, many people haven’t prepared to be in control of what happens to them near the end of life.
 A recent study showed 60 percent of individuals aged 18 and older wanted their end-of-life wishes to be respected, however only about a third of them had made their wishes known by completing advance directives.
 An advance directive offers guidance for future healthcare decisions in the event you cannot make them for yourself.

 Charting a roadmap for your healthcare by completing an advance directive puts you in charge of the care you want to receive and how your healthcare dollars are spent.
 What’s more, it alleviates painful decisions and confusion for your loved ones.
 An advance directive is a statement of patient preferences that explains to everyone else: This is what I do (and do not) want to keep me going – and even more importantly, who will speak for me when I can’t.